|

 </element>

-The xml data to the left will add the following picture:
+This xml definition will add the following picture:

 The polygon element requires the following keywords, in addition to the common keywords: